arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 - Cable glands (x6)
 - 6 meters of duplex cable AWG 18 (x1)
 - Electrical Register Box (x1)
+- Access to the water system, in case you do not have access to the water system and you want to use a water tank instead, please take also a look at the [Smart Farm Irrigation](https://docs.arduino.cc/tutorials/edge-control/smart-irrigation-system) application note to know more.
 ### Software Requirements

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor).